Guided African Walking Safaris for 2026

 This region embraces the meaning of African walking safari where you can enjoy an overland journey or family expedition in the African bush.
 Timbavati is the epitome of the South African walking safari in Kruger.
 Simbavati is a sought-after walking trail company in Timbavati with superb trails camp offering apt walking adventures into the heart of the bushveld where visitors can explore the intricate biodiversity around them.
 Open only from 1 March until 30 November every year, the 2024 season is awaiting your booking for an immersion in the wonders of the Timbavati ecosystems and wildlife.
 Walk in a relaxed manner and find the tracks that lead to the animals, hiding as you go behind thorn trees and peering out at birds, rodents, insects and incredible medicinal plants on your walking safari in Africa.

-Madikwe Game Reserve walking safaris
+Madikwe Game Reserve Guided Walking Safaris

 Herd of Rhino in the bush of Kenya